What is a medical thesis?

 In the first paragraph, briefly describe this background information.

-In the second paragraph, include the significance of the problem as well as what is known about it.
+And in the second paragraph, include the significance of the problem as well as what is known about it.

 In the last paragraph, state the purpose, hypothesis, or objective of your study.